Toobo/bcp47/README.md

 ## The `Bcp47Tag` class

-The `Toobo\Bcp47Tag` offers an API similar to the utility functions, but it ensure it encapsulate a valid tag, in fact it throws when instantiated with an invalid tag.
+The `Toobo\Bcp47Tag` class offers an API similar to the utility functions, but it ensures it encapsulates a valid tag, because it throws when instantiated with an invalid tag.

 The class is `Stringable` and `JsonSerializable`, and it also implements the `Bcp47Code` interface defined by the [**`wikimedia/bcp-47-code`**](https://packagist.org/packages/wikimedia/bcp-47-code)